 Okay, so the gym isn’t for everybody – but getting active is.
 We all know the benefits we gain from even gentle exercise.
 The idea here is to do a chosen ‘activity’ with others, preferably in a space where there are other people.
 You could join a class or study one.
 Join a local park run, marathon or fundraiser.
 Explore your local community and see what’s on offer.
 If you haven’t given the gym a try before, there are plenty to choose from and there are lots of free trials to be had.

 Spend more time with family

 Sounds horribly cliché right?
 We could all do with spending more time with our families – even with those members we think we hate.
-Isolating ourselves is very easily done and the family unit can in turn, create that isolation.
+Isolating ourselves is very easily done and the family unit can, in turn, create that isolation.
 Growing your family circle can help ease that sense of loneliness, and also fill those empty spaces.
 Most importantly – family doesn’t have to be blood.
-Coincidentally, there are lots of older people who are also incredibly lonely with befriending being an incredibly rewarding experience.
-If you’re away from your family, and unable to contact them, setting time to plan those visits will also be time well spent.
+Coincidentally, there are lots of older people who are also incredibly lonely befriending them can be an extremely rewarding experience.
+If you’re away from your family and unable to contact them, setting time to plan those visits will also be time well spent.

 Join The Dadsnet Community

 Aside from work, what are you doing for yourself?